 Clitoral Hood Reduction

 Clitoral hood reduction can improve both aesthetic concerns and sensation.
-Minneapolis-St. Paul plastic surgeon Dr. Jennifer Harrington of Harrington + Associates Plastic Surgery specializes in gynecological plastic surgery, helping women from throughout Minnesota feel better about their appearance.
+Plastic surgeon Dr. Jennifer Harrington of Harrington + Associates Plastic Surgery specializes in gynecological plastic surgery, helping women from the Twin Cities and throughout Minnesota feel better about their appearance.

 Contact us to schedule a free consultation at our Plymouth office and learn how Dr. Harrington can help you feel more like your most confident self again.